flowtsohg/mdx-m3-viewer/README.md

 This function call results in the following chain of events:
 1) myPathSolver is called with `"model.mdx"` and returns `["Resources/model.mdx", ".mdx", true]`.
-2) The viewer choses the correct handler based on the extension, in this case the MDX handler, sees this is a server fetch, and uses the source for the fetch.
+2) The viewer chooses the correct handler based on the extension - in this case the MDX handler - sees this is a server fetch, and uses the source for the fetch.
 3) A new Model is created and starts loading (at this point the viewer gets a `loadstart` event from the resource).
 4) The model is returned.
 5) ...time passes until the model really loads.